 And it’s an even bigger challenge when baby won’t fall asleep in between feedings.
-This could be due to multiple factors, but it’s often because they aren’t warm enough in their crib.
+This could be due to multiple factors, and one of them is because they aren’t warm enough in their crib.

 Babies are used to being nice and toasty in the womb and enjoy sleeping in a similar environment.

 Here are some easy ways to keep your baby warm at night without overheating or jeopardizing their safety!

 Safe Sleep Tips

 Before you learn how to keep baby warm at night, you’ll want to make sure you’re creating a safe sleep environment for them even when it’s not cold.

 The following are recommendations from the American Academy of Pediatrics for safe sleep and to help reduce the risk of SIDS (Sudden Infant Death Syndrome):